iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.8-0.9.9.md

 ### Fix address mapping issue for mlmmj mailing list

-With default settings of iRedMail-0.9.8, if you use a per-user alias address as member of a mailing list, Postfix doesn't not expand it to the final recipient.
+With default settings of iRedMail-0.9.8, if you use a per-user alias address as member of a mailing list, Postfix does not expand it to the final recipient.
 For more details of this bug, please check this [forum post](https://forum.iredmail.org/topic14841-mlmmj-subscription-emails-missing.html).
 Please follow steps below to fix it.